Pride but not much profit in Melania Trump's hometown

 "Sevnica gained recognition and I believe sooner or later this will show in economic growth, in higher number of guests in local restaurants, purchases of local products and souvenirs," Pernovsek said.

-However, the bureau has no plans to sell tours that would take visitors around Sevnica and show them Melania's former home.
+However, the bureau has no plans to sell tours that would show visitors Melania's former home.

 "We are offering tours of the city, which has a lot to show, starting with the castle, but we would not use Melania's name without her consent," Pernovsek said.